MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

 \textbf{Results.} Table~\ref{table1} exhibits the effectiveness and overhead of all detectors when there is no attack.
 We observe that DNN$^+$ achieves the highest detection accuracy (98.72\% on Drebin and 99.23\% on Androzoo) and F1 score (93.58\% on Drebin and 99.56\% on Androzoo), which are a little higher than those of the basic DNN model.
 The reason may be that adversarial training introduces extra adversarial examples that help DNN$^+$ identify more malicious samples, resulting in a lower FNR and higher F1 score.

 An interesting observation is that KDE takes the same time as DNN whereas the other methods have higher overhead in the training phase.
-The underlying reason may be that the KDE method builds another KDE-based detector without retraining, while the others train a separative model to detect adversarial examples upon the DNN model.
+The reason may be that the KDE method builds another KDE-based detector without retraining, while the others train a separative model to detect adversarial examples.
 We further observe that MalPurifier's FNR decreases but FPR increases, leading to decreased accuracy (1.72\% on Drebin and 0.66\% on Androzoo) on clean data. which is similar to that of adversarial training methods (e.g., AT-rFGSM$^k$, AT-Adam, and PAD-SMA).

-This is because our focus primarily lies on "purifying" adversarial examples into original forms that can be detected by the following DNN-based detector, although we do process benign samples as well.
+Notably, the FPR of MalPurifier remains at a low and acceptable level (2.55\% on Drebin and 2.30\% on Androzoo), which is comparable to AT-Adam (4.01\% on Drebin) and lower than FD-VAE (11.26\% on Androzoo).
+This demonstrates that the protective noise injection strategy does not cause the purifier to misclassify benign apps.
+On the contrary, it teaches the purifier to distinguish the natural feature variations of benign samples from adversarial perturbations, thereby suppressing over-purification and keeping the FPR under control.